learn-co-curriculum/aws-review-strings-lab/README.md

 ```

 If we run the test suite with our updated code, we'll see both the second and
 third tests passing!
-However, before we move on, let's talk about interpolation.
+However, before we move on, let's review interpolation.

 ## Interpolate Variables and Other JavaScript Expressions Inside Template Literals

 String interpolation lets us dynamically insert values in the middle of a
 string.
-To do this, we need to use [template literals][template literals], which
+To do this, use [template literals][template literals], which
 are simply strings wrapped in backticks rather than single or double quotes.
 Template literals enable us to interpolate the value of a variable into a string
 by wrapping the variable in curly braces preceded by a dollar sign: